-Accurately Measuring & Scoring Risk: Are We too Holistic in Our Approach?
+Accurately Measuring & Scoring Network Risk: Are We too Holistic in Our Approach?

 The most recent post on our blog noted that understanding your organization’s exposure to risk is no small task.
 I have seen enterprises attempt to manage risk through feel or intuition, or simply reacting when executive leadership has read about the latest breach of the week and wants assurance that they aren't at risk for the same calamity.
 Fortunately, enterprises today are attempting to analyze and measure risk under a more formal process.
 Many attempt to do so by running vulnerability scanners against parts of their network or the network in its entirety at some predetermined interval.
 In both cases, scans are run, vulnerabilities are identified and possibly prioritized based on asset value, patching activities are scheduled over the next month or quarter, and the event repeats itself.
 Some organizations might even take the results of these efforts and assign a score, value or state to their risk posture.